Please register or login to continue

 48. In every question I ask, I do without the fear of being silenced or punished for my belief.

-49. In every truth I honour the value of life, even when it hurts to admit it that I am wrong at times.
+49. In every truth I honour the value of life, even when it hurts to admit it that I am wrong at times in my decisions.

 50. Asterion may be gone in body, but his legacy remains.
-And he remains in universal existence, through the Logos and ultimately with To Ena.
+And he remains in universal existence, through the Logos, the Nous and ultimately through To Ena.

-52. And I walk it still daily, knowing that he was indeed the last greatest philosophers that did not bend to power or corruption.
+52. And I walk it still openly, knowing that he was indeed the last greatest philosopher that did not bend to power or corruption, when it confronted by him.

-53. His philosophy was not as a banner to be waved, but as a breath to be shared in quiet understanding.
+53. His philosophy was not as a banner to be waved, but as a breath to be shared in the quiet understanding that wisdom is only as good as one's teachings.

-57. In their eyes I saw the same hunger I once carried—the longing not for answers, but for honesty.
+57. In their eyes I saw the same hunger I once carried before—the longing not for answers, but for honesty.
+After all, this was the foundation for which the truth could be revealed.

-58. The garden of thought we tended grew slowly, without spectacle, nourished by patience and presence.
+58. The garden of thought that Asterion mentioned that we tended grew slowly, without any need for spectacle; it was nourished by patience and presence.

-59. Each student brought their own soil of knowledge—their own stories, wounds, and hopes—and Meleticism welcomed them all.
+59. Each student brought their own soil of knowledge—their own stories, wounds, and hopes—and Meleticism welcomed them all, as if these stories were its branches.

-60. Asterion had taught us that the truth wears many faces, and so we did not demand sameness, only sincerity.
+60. Asterion had taught us that wisdom wears many faces, and so we did not demand sameness, only sincerity.
+The sincerity that makes a person humble in nature.

-61. Some people arrived with the fire in their hearts, others with silence in their bones, and all were received without judgement.
+61. Some people arrived with the fire in their hearts, others with silence in their bones, and all were received without any judgement or hypocrisy imposed upon them.

 63. We did not recite doctrines or chant verses; we remembered, we reflected, and we remained in unity.